Hernia Mesh Payouts Hinge on Medical Records

 How the Settlement Tier System Works

-The settlement offers three compensation tracks, and the qualifying criteria come down to what's in the medical records.
+The settlement offers three compensation tracks, with criteria governed by the submitted medical records.

 Quick-Pay 1 provides $2,500 for claimants who received a Bard mesh implant but cannot document a qualifying injury.
 Quick-Pay 2 offers $25,000 for those with mild-to-moderate complications supported by medical evidence, such as a single revision surgery.
 Traditional Pay ranges from $60,000 to over $100,000 for severe injuries: multiple surgeries, permanent disability, or major organ damage confirmed by comprehensive medical documentation.

 The average projected payout sits at $65,000 to $70,000 per claimant.
-But that average obscures a wide distribution.
-Weaker documentation pulls cases toward Quick-Pay 1.
-Strong documentation pushes them toward Traditional Pay.
+That average reflects a broad distribution where documentation quality determines the outcome.

 Important